-As President Obama visited Ground Zero Thursday, accompanied by former New York City Mayor Rudy Guiliani, the ceremony offered some reminders of the feelings of unity that swept the nation after the terrorist attacks of Sept.
+As President Obama visited ground zero Thursday, accompanied by former New York City Mayor Rudolph Giuliani, the ceremony offered some reminders of the feelings of unity that swept the nation after the terrorist attacks of Sept.
 11, nearly 10 years ago.

 America is by all accounts a different place than it was a decade ago.
 The 2001 attacks on the World Trade Center and the Pentagon led directly to the ongoing war in Afghanistan and became part of the casus belli in Iraq.